 A. If a permit is sought to demolish or relocate a building or structure that was constructed at least fifty (50) years prior to the date of application for demolition or relocation, and that building or structure is not currently on the Register, and is not the subject of a pending nomination to the Register, the permit application shall be referred to the Planning Director to allow the director to make a preliminary determination of whether the structure meets the criteria of a landmark.
-For purposes of this section, a building or structure for which a building permit was issued and construction commenced not less than fifty (50) years prior to the date of application for a demolition or relocation permit shall be subject to this Section, regardless of when the construction was completed, and regardless of whether the building or structure was thereafter expanded, modified or otherwise altered.
+For purposes of this section, a building or structure for which a building permit was issued and construction commenced not less than fifty (50) years prior to the date of application for a demolition or relocation permit shall be considered to have been constructed not less than fifty (50) years ago, regardless of when the construction was completed, and regardless of whether the building or structure was thereafter expanded, modified or otherwise altered.
 Absent sufficient evidence to the contrary, the date of issuance of the building permit shall be considered to be the date on which construction commenced.

-B. A request to demolish a structure over fifty (50) years in age shall be made to the Planning Department through submittal of the prescribed application form accompanied by a non-refundable fee as set forth in the schedule of fees established by resolution of the Board of Supervisors and supporting documentation as determined by the Planning Department.
+B. A request to demolish a structure over 50 years in age shall be made to the Planning Department through submittal of the prescribed application form accompanied by a non-refundable fee as set forth in the schedule of fees established by resolution of the Board of Supervisors and supporting documentation as determined by the Planning Department.

 1. Within forty-five (45) days of receipt of a complete application to demolish or relocate a building or structure as specified under subsection A of this section, the Planning Director shall make a preliminary determination of whether the building or structure is eligible for listing on the Register.
-In making this preliminary determination, the Planning Director shall apply the eligibility criteria and factors specified in Section 17.62.080.
+In making this preliminary determination, the Planning